Read CPRE Hertfordshire’s responses to significant planning applications.

 If the application is being determined by the planning committee, you can speak at the meeting.
 You must inform the local planning authority beforehand.
 If you are allowed to speak, you’ll only get three minutes to get your points across.
 Write a note beforehand, and practice reading it aloud.
 Don’t over run your allotted time.
 Committee members might ask questions so make sure you can support your comments with evidence.
 If you cannot justify what you say, it is best to leave it out as you’ll damage your case if you can’t back up claims.

 Appeals and inquiries

-Applicants who are refused planning permission have the right to appeal to the Secretary of State against the decision.
-This will be dealt with by the Government’s Planning Inspectorate.
-Members of the public affected by a planning decision cannot appeal.
+Applicants who are refused planning permission have the right to appeal to the Secretary of State against the decision; this will be dealt with by the Government’s Planning Inspectorate.
 Alternatively, a local planning authority may approve an application but defer the final decision to the Secretary of State if it goes against the authority’s policies.
-The Secretary of State will decide whether the application needs a thorough examination at a public inquiry.

 There is no ‘third-party right of appeal’.
 This means that only the applicant may appeal; members of the public and any other parties affected by a planning decision, either an approval or a refusal, cannot appeal.

 There are three kinds of planning appeal which an applicant can choose, although the Planning Inspectorate can make the decision on which kind of appeal takes place, depending on the importance of the matter:

 - full planning inquiry.